-The listed amount is for maximum load capacity.
+The listed amount of air pressure is for maximum load capacity.
 When traveling with less then full weight, you may wish to reduce air pressure slightly for smoother ride.

 While driving your tires will get warmer, causing air pressure to raise.
 To get an accurate pressure reading, you must allow tries to cool for at least 3 hours.